kianpu34593/asebasic/README.md

         (1, 1, 0)	    1
         (1, 0, 0)	    1
         ```
-        * Next, we can pick one of the miller indices shown above to analyze in details.
+        * Next, we can pick one of the miller indices shown above to analyze in detail.
 You can generate a surface plot and save the slab as cif file for further investigation.
 This is very useful for alloys.
         ```python
         from actgpaw import surface as surf
         # specify the material